 Recommended ages: 4 and older

-stretched the story to feature length by inventing subplots that simply didn’t exist in the Seuss book.
+The scriptwriters of The Lorax (2012) stretched the story to feature length by inventing subplots that simply didn’t exist in the Seuss book.
 The Hollywood-elaborated backstory of the Onceler made the old industrialist much more sympathetic than the evil villain in the book.
-The Lorax (2012)

 >Next: Wall -E

 A robot inner rebellion saves the world in this Oscar-winning 2008 Disney-Pixar film written and directed by Andrew Stanton.

 Humanity lays waste to the earth, boards spaceships to cruise the galaxy and leaves robots behind to clean up the planet.
 After a couple of years sorting garbage, the robots break down (I can relate).
 But our hero, the trash-compacting WALL-E quietly rebels against his obsolescence and adapts.

 Left alone to his own devices, WALL-E develops quirks in his protocol: He befriends a cockroach, starts a junk collection, and acquires a taste for Gene Kelly musicals.

 With interests beyond his day job, WALL-E survives loneliness and attains true self-sufficiency in his flexibility.
 And, because he is flexible, he can fall in love, follow EVE into space, lead a real robot rebellion, and ultimately save humanity.

 Rich with life lessons and rated G, WALL-E is a terrific family film.
 For extra “meta” amusement, try a double feature with Hello, Dolly!
 WALL-E would approve.

 This 1927 silent film classic directed by Fritz Lang is a beautiful work of art, as well as fun to watch with kids — although you may have to read title cards to nonreaders and explain to younger viewers some of the early conventions of the silver screen.